shardsofblue/virginia-court-data-plea-deals/notes-file.md

 *

 ## R Notes:
 * The _analysis.R_ file has been set up with a connection to the database, but has no analysis in it.
-See file _analysis-circuitcourt-prelim.R_ for some functions written with the old, incomplete database.
+See file _old\_code\_archive/analysis-circuitcourt-prelim.R_ for some functions written with the old, incomplete database.